-- 4.2.2 The States of Jersey shall prepare an annual report and consolidated financial statements (as defined in Chapter 4) covering all entities within its consolidation boundary. - 4.2.3 The group boundary is similar to the concept of a group under generally accepted accounting practice, but it is based on direct control and not on strategic control.
-Direct control will normally be evidenced by the States, Council of Ministers or a Minister exercising in year control over operating practices, income, expenditure, assets or liabilities of the entity. - 4.2.4 The following principles are to be applied when considering whether an entity is within or without the group boundary: - Entities which are under the direct control of the States, Council of Ministers, a Minister or Corporate Management Board for reasons of the proper governance of the Island's affairs, the realisation of value for the States' interests or the management of the States' liabilities shall be considered within the group boundary. - Entities which are not under the direct control of the States, Council of Ministers, a Minister or Corporate Management Board for similar reasons shall not be considered within the group boundary. - The operation of the Common Investment Fund (the 'CIF') is under the direct control of the States.
+- 4.2.2 The States of Jersey shall prepare an annual report and consolidated financial statements (as defined in Chapter 5) covering all entities within its consolidation boundary. - 4.2.3 The group boundary is similar to the concept of a group under generally accepted accounting practice, but it is based on direct control and not on strategic control.
+Direct control will normally be evidenced by the States, Council of Ministers or a Minister exercising in year control over operating practices, income, expenditure, assets or liabilities of the entity. - 4.2.4 The following principles are to be applied when considering whether an entity is within or without the group boundary: - Entities which are under the direct control of the States, Council of Ministers, a Minister or Corporate Management Board for reasons of the proper governance of the Island's affairs, the realisation of value for the States' interests or the management of the States' liabilities shall be considered within the group boundary.
+The States considers that it has direct control over the subsidiary companies being States of Jersey Development Company, Andium Homes Limited and Ports of Jersey Limited and as such they are deemed to be within the group boundary. - Entities which are not under the direct control of the States, Council of Ministers, a Minister or Corporate Management Board for similar reasons shall not be considered within the group boundary. - The operation of the Common Investment Fund (the 'CIF') is under the direct control of the States.
 However in the States of Jersey consolidated financial statements only that proportion of the CIF which relates to participant entities within the group boundary will be consolidated. - 4.2.5 Trust funds (including bequest funds) shall be outside of the States of Jersey accounting boundary

 - 4.2.6 In applying these principles, entities that satisfy the IAS 27, IAS 28, IAS 31 and SIC 12 criteria for consolidation as subsidiary undertakings, associated undertakings or joint ventures will be accounted for in accordance with IAS 27, IAS 28 and IAS 31 only where the first principle is met. - 4.2.7 Where one entity has a formal investment in a second entity that does not meet the criteria for consolidation, it should be treated as an investment in the States of Jersey consolidated financial statements.
-Investments in other entities should be accounted for following the requirements of IAS 39 (chapter 8).
+Investments in other entities should be accounted for following the requirements of IAS 39 (chapter 9).
 For clarity: the States does not have direct control of the following entities which are accounted for as Strategic Investments: - a) JT Group Limited; - b) Jersey Post International Limited; - c) Jersey Electricity plc; and - d) Jersey New Waterworks Company Limited. - 4.2.8 For the purposes of applying the principles of consolidation, the States of Jersey will be the parent entity in the consolidated financial statements.
+The States of Jersey will only present consolidated financial statements, and not the primary statements and notes of the parent entity.
 The financial statements of all entities whose results are to be consolidated will generally have the same accounting reference date. - 4.2.9 SIC 13 applies to non-monetary contributions in joint ventures that fall within the accounting boundary.